Filing a Trademark Application in Canada: Characteristics of the Canadian Trademark Law

 7. Prohibited Trademarks

-In Canada, some kind of signs are excluded from trademark protection.
-A simple word, which is predominantely a given name or family name of a person, cannot be protected by a trademark.
-An exception can be made, if the person whos name should be registered as a trademark has died more than 30 years before the trademark application is filed.
+In Canada, some kinds of signs are excluded from trademark protection.
+A simple word, which is predominantly a given name or family name of a person, cannot be protected by a trademark.
+An exception can be made, if the person whose name should be registered as a trademark has died more than 30 years before the trademark application is filed.
 Also, as in other countries descriptive or non-distinctive signs cannot be protected by trademarks.
-The CIPO will assume that the relevant consumers are familiar with both, the English and French languages.
+The CIPO will assume that the relevant consumers are familiar with both the English and French languages.

 8. Power of Attorneys